maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

 I grew up in Kerala, India, a place adorned with [lush hues of Nature](https://www.youtube.com/watch?v=ftrFhWrvcLo).
 I am a nature- and art-lover, and I rarely scribble poems ([here](https://maheshmohanmr.github.io/posts/2019/09/blog-post-2/)).

-<strong>Vacancies</strong>: Ambitious and keen students are welcome to join our SPAI group for long-term projects.

  <strong>News<strong>:
   * &#91; 2022.08 &#93; &nbsp; Presented two posters on [AIFARMS](https://aifarms.illinois.edu/) technical conference on AI for agriculture.